bobtreehouse/665-Westbury-Team-1/README.md

   ![img](images/2022_Google_Service_accounts_IAM_Google_Cloud_console.png)
   <br>
   <li>Once things were up and runnnig the Angular frontend made for an efficient presentation layer.
-By use of backend running timed CRON jobs on the server<br>
-  the app runs by itelf and collects and presents new fresh data daily.
+By use of backend running timed CRON jobs on the server the app runs by itelf and collects and presents new fresh data daily.
   </li>
    </ul>